3AW

-3AW is a talkback radio station based in Melbourne, Australia, owned by Nine Entertainment.
+3AW is a talkback radio station based in Melbourne, Australia, owned by Tapt Media.
 It broadcasts on 693 kHz AM.
 It began transmission on 22 February 1932 as Melbourne's fifth commercial radio station.

 History

 3AW was established when a company formed by Allans Music, JC Williamson's and David Syme (then publishers of The Age newspaper) was granted a radio broadcasting licence, with the first broadcast on 22 February 1932.
 The A in 3AW comes from the names of "Allans" and "The Age"; and the W is from "J. C. Williamson".

 It is the only one of Melbourne's original eight stations that has retained its original name.
 (In comparison, Sydney, the only other Australian city with eight original stations had, until 2022, five of them still using their original names, but there are now only three such stations, namely 2GB, 2SM, 2UE.)

 3AW has consistently appeared high in ratings surveys.

 In 1931/1932, 3AW was one of two organisations that applied for a licence for a new Melbourne radio station; the other contender being the Roman Catholic Archdiocese of Melbourne.
 At the time, the Postmaster-General's Department was responsible for the issuing of all radio station licences, and it came out in favour of the 3AW application on the grounds that it had recently issued a licence to 2SM Sydney, on behalf of the Roman Catholic Church.
 However, a condition was placed on the 3AW licence to the effect that they had to provide one hour of free broadcasting to the Roman Catholic Church, at a time decided upon by the Church; hence The Catholic Hour was broadcast every Sunday night at was then a peak listening time, namely 9.00pm.